tkgonzal/Module-2-JS-Final-Project-Traven-Gonzales-Jordan-Dinis/README.md

 1. npm install
 2. npm run build

 After, you must create and run your own server for the webpage to have it run locally.
-If vite is installed on machine, the app can be used on a dev server using:
+If vite is installed on machine, the app can be instead run on a dev server using:
 1. npm run dev

 ## Assets Used